Global Affairs Major

-The Global Affairs major is by application in the sophomore year, with an entering class of about 50 students.
-In the Spring 2011 term, the Jackson Institute admitted the first cohort of Global Affairs majors from the Yale College Class of 2013.
+The Global Affairs major is by application in the sophomore year, with a total class size of about 50 students.

-Current underclassmen should review the requirements of the major and select courses with an eye toward the economics courses, language proficiency, and quantitative analysis requirement (GLBL 121).
+Current underclassmen should review the requirements of the major and the FAQs, selecting courses with an eye toward the economics, language, and quantitative analysis (GLBL 121) requirements.
 Students interested in the international development track who have already completed introductory economics, may also consider intermediate microeconomics in their semesters' courses.

-Current sophomores who have already identified the track which encompasses their specific interest in global affairs, may also want to consider a course relevant to that intended track.
+Current sophomores who have already identified their intended track may also want to consider a course relevant to that intended track.

 How to Apply